attdevsupport/API-Platform/WAP/Vb/app1/README.txt

   Having your application registered, you will get back an important pair of data: an API key and Secret key.
-They are necessary to get your applications working with the AT&T HTML5 APIs.
+They are necessary to get your applications working with the AT&T APIPlatform APIs.
 See 'Adjusting parameters' below to learn how to use these keys.

   Initially your newly registered application is restricted to the "Sandbox"